 Alden L. Gross, PhD, MHS, Assistant Professor of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 His research interests include mental health and cognitive aging, integrative data analysis and data harmonization.
 He completed a postdoctoral fellowship with Dr. Jones, and has been part of the LVM workshop series as an attendee and then co-instructor since 2008.

-The workshop co-founder is Frances M. Yang, PhD, Assistant Professor of Epidemiology at GRU in Augusta, GA.
-Dr. Yang is a gerontologist, methodologist, and psychometrician, and a qualitative researcher.
-Her content expertise is in mental health and aging research, specifically with publications and grant awards in the areas of depression, cognitive impairment, and substance abuse.
+The workshop co-founder is Frances M. Yang, PhD, Associate Professor at the University of Kansas Medical Center, School of Nursing, Center for Data Science.
+Dr. Yang is a gerontologist, methodologist, and psychometrician, and a mixed methods researcher.
+She is the director of the Person Centered Outcomes Research and Assessment Lab (PCORAL) and the Principal Investigator of the COVID-19 Impact on Nurses Study (COINS).
+Her content expertise is in measurement of person centered outcomes in the context of multiple chronic health conditions, aging, and cultural differences, specifically with publications and grant awards in the areas of depression, cognitive impairment, and substance abuse.